-Why abortion pill case raises legal, transparency questions
+Here is what’s at stake in abortion medication case

 Here’s a look at some of the legal issues surrounding the case:

-HOW DID IT START?
+HOW DID THE ABORTION PILL CHALLENGE START?

 Abortion opponents who helped overturn Roe v.
 Wade filed a lawsuit in November, asking a judge in Texas to reverse the approval of mifepristone.